Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

 3. CCF_roi.v3draw

     Mask of interest brain regions.
-Run “src/src_othertools/process/annotation_recolor.ipynb” to get the “CCF_roi.v3draw” image which only contains six mouse brain region (HY, HPF, CTX, CBX, BS and CP).
+Run `src/src_othertools/process/annotation_recolor.ipynb` to generate the `CCF_roi.v3draw` image which contains the mask of  six mouse brain region (HY, HPF, CTX, CBX, BS and CP).
 You can still set the brain region of interest according to your needs.
     The specific operations are:
-    - Select the number of the region you are interested in from “Mouse.csv”, for example, CTX is 688.
+    - Select the number of the region you are interested in from `Mouse.csv`, for example, CTX is 688.
-    -  Modify the “areas_ids” of "In [18]" in annotation_recolor.ipynb, and put the number of the brain region you need in “areas_ids”.
+    - Modify the `areas_ids` of "In [18]" in `annotation_recolor.ipynb`, and input the number of the brain region you need in `areas_ids`.

-4.	“fMOST_space_prior_sub.marker” and “fMOST_space_prior_tar.marker”
+4.	fMOST_space_prior_sub.marker and fMOST_space_prior_tar.marker

-    This file is optional in registration; it can only be used when registering fMOST mouse brain.
+    These files are optional in registration, it can only be used when registering fMOST mouse brain.
 It contains modality-specific shape priors that can improve the performance of local registration.
-The method to obtain these two markers files is by registering the fMOST average templete image to the CCFv3 average template image, and then obtaining an accurate registration result by semi-automatic registration, and generating this two markers files at the same time.
-Registration the template brain to the CCFv3 can be obtained according to the next section “Step-by-step instructions to run mBrainAligner algorithm”.
+One can obtain these markers files by first registering the fMOST average templete to the CCFv3 average template using automatic local reigistration module, and then finetuning the registration result using semi-automatic registration.
+The semi-automatic registration module will generates these markers files as output.

 5.	target_landmarks